Updated May 2025

 We’re By Your Side in the Fight Against Cervical Cancer

 Let’s be clear—having abnormal cervical cells does not necessarily mean that you have cervical cancer.
 However, it does mean that those cells need to be closely examined.
-Depending upon the degree of change and your pap smear history, a LEEP may be the best approach to your care.

-We know this can cause a lot of anxiety and worry, and that’s why we want you to know that we will be by your side through every step, encouraging you and providing the vital information you need in order to make educated decisions about your health care.
+We know this can cause a lot of anxiety and worry, and that’s why we want you to know that we will be by your side through every step, encouraging you and providing the vital information you need to make educated decisions about your health care.

 If you’re past due for your Pap smear, we encourage you to schedule an appointment with us today and see why generations of Triangle area women have trusted us for more than 40 years.